GetOccasion/occasion-apidocs/source/includes/_orders.md

-coupon | The coupon used with the order currency | The currency used to purchase the order customer | The customer that purchased the order merchant | The merchant that sold this order occurrences | Occurrences of the timeslot that the order was purchased for order_items | The items purchased with the order, instead of a product
+coupon | The coupon used with the order currency | The currency used to purchase the order customer | The customer that purchased the order gift_card | The gift card that may have been purchased by this order merchant | The merchant that sold this order occurrences | Occurrences of the timeslot that the order was purchased for order_items | The items purchased with the order, instead of a product